On this page...

-When AAT Levels are below normal, the lungs become increasingly susceptible to irreversible damage1,4
+When AAT levels are below normal, the lungs may become increasingly susceptible to irreversible damage1,4

 Alpha-1 antitrypsin deficiency (AATD) is characterized by reduced production of alpha-1 antitrypsin (AAT).
 Genotypes and AAT protein levels primarily contribute to risk and disease progression in AATD.1,5 Smoking, air pollution, and dust exposure are also contributing factors to increased risk of accelerated lung disease.6,7